dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 The `otelhttp.NewTransport` will ensure that spans are generated for each outgoing request, and that the `traceparent` header is properly propagated.
 The `otelhttp.NewHandler` will take care of incoming requests, reading the `traceparent` header and continuing the trace with a new span.

 This already gives some observability "out-of-the-box", but the spans generated only contain common HTTP headers as defined in the [HTTP semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.6.1/specification/trace/semantic_conventions/http.md).
-Also if you are using another protocol, then spans will not be automatically generated, unless there is an auto-instrumentation library for that.
+Another point is that if using another protocol, propagation will not work and spans will not be automatically generated, unless there is an auto-instrumentation library for it.

 Because of this, CloudEvents offers the `ObservabilityService` interface which is used to generate spans, independently of the chosen protocol.
 See next how to configure the CloudEvents client to use it.